mirtyl-wacdec/ursprache_browser_extension/readme.md

 1. Click on the crow icon.
 2. Enter the URL of your Ursprache instance.

-And you should be set
+And you should be set!